nimble-technology/nimble-miner-public/README.md

 If this is the first time you've used vast and dont know how to connect, please watch this short instructional video: https://www.youtube.com/watch?v=KraLVgFS4vU

 # Install
 Copy these commands and paste them into the terminal.
 Make sure u select the correct template **Cuda:12.0.1-Devel-Ubuntu22.04**.
-If not, you should copy and paste the following, line by line.
+If not, you should copy and paste the following code, line by line.

 ```
 apt-get update -y && apt-get upgrade -y && apt install build-essential